 Against this background, several steps are envisaged to improve the Framework Programme's impact assessment and evaluation system.
 Impact assessment has already become and will also remain in the future a standard tool for the development of important new policies, and its articulation with ex-post evaluation should further be strengthened to advance the efficiency and effectiveness of EU research policy design.
 Important changes are envisaged for ex-post evaluation as well.
-A clearer formulation of the intervention logic in the 7th Framework Programme proposal with clear and measurable objectives and the monitoring of their progress will facilitate the ex-post evaluation of the 7th Framework Programme to ensure that the ex-post evaluation will be based on a wide range of completed, focused and methodologically standardised ex-post evaluation studies (EC:2005b).
+A clearer formulation of the intervention logic in the 7th Framework Programme proposal with clear and measurable objectives and the monitoring of their progress will facilitate the ex-post evaluation of the 7th Framework Programme.
+A comprehensive effort will be made under the next Framework Programme to ensure that the ex-post evaluation will be based on a wide range of completed, focused and methodologically standardised ex-post evaluation studies (EC:2005b).